turbot/flowpipe-mod-aws/README.md

 }
 ```

+For more information on credentials in Flowpipe, please see [Managing Credentials](https://flowpipe.io/docs/run/credentials).

 ### Configuration

-If you want to configure your default region and not need to enter it each pipeline run, you can set the `region` variable:
+To avoid entering the region each pipeline run, you can configure your default region by setting the `region` variable:

 ```sh
 cp flowpipe.fpvars.example flowpipe.fpvars